tensorflow/minigo/ml_perf/README.md

 Note that Minigo is an independent effort from AlphaGo.

 ### Reinforcement Setup
-This benchmark includes both the environment and training for 9x9 Go.
-There are four primary phases in this benchmark, these phases are repeated in order:
+This benchmark includes both the environment and training for 19x19 Go.
+There are three primary parts to this benchmark.

- - Selfplay: the *current best* model plays games with itself as both black and white to produce board positions for training.
+ - Selfplay: the *latest trained* model plays games with itself as both black and white to produce board positions for training.
- - Training: train the neural networks using selfplay data from recent models.
-The neural network weights are updated from the recent selfplay games.
- - Model Evaluation: the *current best* and the most recently trained model play a series of games.
-   In order to become the new *current best*, the most recently trained model must win 55% of the games.
+ - Training: waits for selfplay to play a specified number of games with the latest model, then trains the next model generation, updating the neural network waits.
+Selfplay constantly monitors the training output directory and loads the new weights when as they are produced by the trainer.
- - Target Evaluation: if the newly trained model has been promoted to the current best, play a series of games against a target model that was previously trained via this reference benchmark.
-The termination criteria for the benchmark is to win at least 50% of the games.
+ - Target Evaluation: The training loop runs for a preset number of iterations, producing a new model generation each time.
+Once finished, target evaluation relplays the each trained model until it finds the first one that is able to beat a target model in at least 50% of the games.
+   The time from training start to when this generation was produced is taken as the benchmark execution time.

 ### Structure
 This task has a non-trivial network structure, including a search tree.
 A good overview of the